Tokenisation Algorithms

 # 1. NORMALISE raw text -> cleaned text

-# lowercase, strip accents, NFKC unicode, collapse spaces (optional)
+# lowercase, strip accents, unicode, remove space

 # 2. PRE-TOKENISE cleaned -> chunks (usually "words" + whitespace)

-# split on spaces/punctuation so merges never cross word boundaries
+# split on spaces/punctuation

 # 3. MODEL chunks -> tokens (BPE / WordPiece / Unigram / ...)